QuantumMeme/Aeggonia/Sessions/Oneshots/Taxing Tabaxi.md

 By the way.
 You ain't allowed to peek at the goods.
 That's part of the deal that the Mags cut with us to get you paid so handsomely.
 And if you see a cultist?
 Kill 'em before they kill you.
 They're downright lunatics, ain't worth protecting, ain't worth convincing.

 'Course, you ain't gonna just be rawdogging hell on earth.
 We've got some supplies for ya.
+Also-- a bit of advice.
+The cultists are a big fan of blowing themselves up.
+Do your best not to be too close to them when they do.

+Cheers.

 ### Resources
 - **Frost Dome**
 	- Attached to the cart is a long, copper rod with a what looks to be a thick buckler attached to the top.
 It was hollowed, comprised of two layers rattling atop one another.
 It hums with magic as a dome is cast around the entire party-- a 20-foot radius.